1992 Indianapolis 500: Race recap

-Pre-race

 A cold front entered the Indianapolis area the evening before the race, bringing misty rain and cold temperatures.
 Race morning dawned at 48 °F, with winds gusting to 23 mph.
 The resulting wind chill was as low as 28 °F. Mary F. Hulman gave the starting command at 10:51 a.m., and the pace car, driven by Bobby Unser led the field on the way to the first parade lap.
 John Paul Jr.'s car experienced engine issues on the grid, but at the last second, he hastily pulled away to join the field.
 The cold weather made for precarious conditions for the drivers, as it would be increasingly difficult to warm up the slick tires.

 As the field entered the backstretch on the second parade lap, polesitter Roberto Guerrero gunned his machine to warm up the tires.
 The back end whipped around, and the car spun into the inside wall.
 The suspension was damaged enough that he could not continue, and he was out of the race before the green flag.
-Moments later, Philippe Gache lost control on cold tires, and spun lazily into the apron of turn 4.
-The incidents delayed the start by about five minutes.
+Moments later, Philippe Gache - suffering from a misfire - also lost control on cold tires.
+He spun lazily into the apron of turn 4.
+He did not make contact with the wall, and safety workers were able to push-start his car.
+Gache drove to the pits and the crew began diagnosing the misfire issue.
+A few extra pace laps had to be run, and the incidents delayed the start by about five minutes.
+Gache would miss the start, but would rejoin the race a few moments later.

-Without the polesitter in the race, second place starter Eddie Cheever was charged with leading the field to the green flag.